 - Clear clogs at the floor flange

 Turn off the water, disconnect the line, and empty the tank.
 A shop vac works well for this.
 Remove the two bolts in the base of the toilet and lift up to remove it.
-Check for clogs at the flange, where the toilet meet the floor and clear any debris.
+Check for clogs at the flange, where the toilet meets the floor, and clear any debris.

 - Clear obstructions inside the toilet